apache/db-jdo-site/README.md

 The content and styling of the site is defined in the [AsciiDoc](https://asciidoc.org/) format.
 It is built using [Maven](https://maven.apache.org/).
 For details on publishing the site see section [Publishing the Site](#publishing-the-site).

-The site can be built by calling `mvn clean install`.
-This generates the HTML files in `target/site` and copies them into the `docs/` directory.
+The site can be built by calling `mvn clean compile`.
+This generates the HTML files in `target/site`.
+Next, call `mvn install`.
+This copies the generated html files into the `docs/` directory.
+If needed, call `mvn package`.
+This copies other generated files to the site.
+The site can then be viewed by opening the local file target/site/index.html in a browser.

 ### Adding Javadoc